How Do You Set Up an AdWords Campaign?

 You’re now ready to select your keywords and create your ad groups.

-Keyword selection is one of the most important component of an AdWords campaign.
+Keyword selection is one of the most important components of an AdWords campaign.
 When you create your ads with keywords that your target audience is likely to search for, you’ve essentially optimized your keyword strategy.

 Here are some keyword optimization tips: